onespacemedia/cms/docs/helpers.md

 * SEO controls: title tag override, meta description, robots controls
 * Fields for Twitter and Facebook (OpenGraph) cards

+You can read more about it in the [helpers.md](section about helper models).

 `cms.admin.PageBaseAdmin` is the companion `ModelAdmin`; at risk of repeating ourselves, anything that derives from `PageBase` definitely wants to use `PageBaseAdmin`.
 It prepopulates your `title` and `slug` field automatically, and offers the following fieldsets:

 * `PUBLICATION_FIELDS`, inherited from `OnlineBase`